 The Department will appoint a hearing officer or other Department staff person familiar with the DG interconnection process in Massachusetts to oversee the selection of private neutrals and otherwise serve as a resource for DG cases.

-Disputes subject to the Dispute Resolution Process on these issues are not meant to be considered as Interconnecting Customer complaints as part of the Companies’ service quality plans.
-The docket number for the Company’s service quality plan is D.T.E 01-71A.
+Disputes subject to the Dispute Resolution Process on these issues are not meant to be considered as Interconnecting Customer complaints as part of the Companies’ service quality plans in effect at the time. .
 This does not preclude the Interconnecting Customer from filing Interconnecting Customer complaints for which they are otherwise eligible.

 CONFIDENTIALITY STATEMENT